alire-project/alire/doc/publishing.md

 unless the crate being published contains `"provides"` definitions, in which case an index update will be required (either with `alr index --update-all`, or through a scheduled auto-update) to ensure it is properly used by the dependency solver.
-An index update will always be required when publishing to a remote index.
+An index update will always be required when publishing to a git repository index.